pieroproietti/penguins-eggs/sourceforge/files/ISOS/waydroid/README.md

 ### NOTE

-This waydroid customization are made mostly for developers. so we put inside just firmware for wifi to let you to be able to get what you need more.
+This waydroid customization are made mostly for developers. so I put inside just firmware for wifi to let you to be able to get what else you need.
+All the versions are configured with ``no-hardware-accelleration`` to be used, modified and remastered under a virtualizator: [proxmox-ve](https://www.proxmox.com/en/proxmox-ve), virtualbox or others.

-I'm using an automatic method to build this iso: just install a minimal Debian bookworm version add eggs and - basically - give the following commands:
+I'm using an automatic method to build this iso: I just start with a minimal Debian bookworm CLI, add eggs and - basically - give the following commands:

 `eggs wardrobe get`